03 - Code and Editors

 Or even a specific Jupyter Kernel!

-code cellsThere’s a lot of knitr
+knitr code cellsThere’s a lot of knitr options!

 ```{python}